xuyxu/RecForest/README.rst

     cd RecForest
     python setup.py install

-A C compiler is needed in order to compile the .pyx files.
+Notice that a C compiler is required to compile the pyx files (e.g., GCC on Linux, and MSVC on Windows).
 Please refer to `Cython Installation <https://cython.readthedocs.io/en/latest/src/quickstart/install.html>`__ for details.

 Example
 -------

-The code snippet below presents the minimal example on how to use RecForest for anomaly detection.
-Testing samples with larger prediction values (i.e., ``y_pred``) are more likely to be anomalies.
-Scripts on reproducing experiment results in the original paper are available in the directory: examples.
+The code snippet below shows the minimal example on how to use RecForest for anomaly detection.
+Scripts on reproducing experiment results in the original paper are available in the directory ``examples``.

 .. code:: python